linkedin/transport/README.md

 **Transport** is a framework for writing performant user-defined functions (UDFs) that are portable across a variety of engines including [Apache Spark](https://spark.apache.org/), [Apache Hive](https://hive.apache.org/), and [Presto](https://prestodb.io/).
-UDFs written with Transport are also capable of directly processing data stored in formats such as Avro.
+Transport UDFs are also capable of directly processing data stored in serialization formats such as Apache Avro.
 With Transport, developers only need to implement their UDF logic once using the Transport API.
-Transport then takes care of translating the UDF to a native version targeted at a specific engine or format.
-Currently, the Transport framework is capable of generating engine-artifacts for Spark, Hive, and Presto, and format-artifacts for Avro.
+Transport then takes care of translating the UDF to native UDF version targeted at various engines or formats.
+Currently, Transport is capable of generating engine-artifacts for Spark, Hive, and Presto, and format-artifacts for Avro.
 Further details on Transport can be found in this [LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2018/11/using-translatable-portable-UDFs).

 ## Example
-This is an example of what it takes to define a Transportable UDF.
-It is simple and quite self-explanatory.
+This example shows how a portable UDF is written using the Transport APIs.

 ```java
 public class MapFromTwoArraysFunction extends StdUDF2<StdArray, StdArray, StdMap> implements TopLevelStdUDF {